Max, Milo, and More Perfect Boy Cat Names for Your New Pet

 Sylvester: Tweety Bird's nemesis in the Looney Tunes cartoons, this name is great for a black-and-white cat.

-Tiger: An obvious name for striped kitties, Tiger works well for most any type of cat.
+Tiger: An obvious name for striped kitties, Tiger works well for almost any type of cat.

 Tigger: The over-exuberant tiger in A. A. Milne's Winnie the Pooh books.

 Tom: A rather obvious but good choice for a male kitten.

 Yeti: A relative of Bigfoot, Yeti is an appropriate name for any polydactyl kitty, which means he has more than five toes per foot.

 Zeus: The ancient Greeks considered Zeus to be the god of gods and men.